hlcfan/pokr/README.md

 Yet another pointing poker.

+## Why Pokr?

-The network environment in China sucks, the online poker doesn't work smoothly.
-I'm trying to build a poker and have it deployed in LAN.
++ The network environment in China sucks, the online poker doesn't work smoothly.
++ The online poker is easy much to use.
++ I got spare time :wink:

 ## Building with

 + Rails 4
++ MySQL
++ Faye
 + React
++ Bootstrap
++ FontAwesome
-+ Faye
++ Thin

+## Contribution

+Your contribution is very welcomed!
+Please create pull request or issue.